AdobeDocs/document-cloud-learn.en/help/acrobat/integrate/integrate-overview.md

 ## Box

-Learn how Acrobat DC and [Box](https://www.adobe.com/documentcloud/integrations/box.html){target="_blank"} make it simpler for everyone in your organization to keep business moving.
+Learn how Acrobat and [Box](https://www.adobe.com/documentcloud/integrations/box.html){target="_blank"} make it simpler for everyone in your organization to keep business moving.

 ## Dropbox